 Is A Coup in Hand?

-Not long ago, a powerful minister had to comply-or-die.
+Not long ago, a powerful minister faced a comply-or-die decision.
 In his case, the Prime Minister demanded he fire his advisors and so support the centralisation of power.
 Out of loyalty, the minister challenged the instruction.
 Unmoving, the PM insisted and, on a point of principle, the minister resigned.

 Vote Leave hmm …

 - Boris Johnson and Michael Gove fronted Vote Leave which broke UK electoral law.
 It begs a question about the legitimacy of the project?

 - Furthermore, Vote Leave colluded with BeLeave and splashed naughty-cash (the Electoral Commission said Vote Leave funnelled £675k through BeLeave).

-- What about the small matter of the DUP Ulster money that the Electoral Commission decided it was ‘not in the public interest‘ to investigate.
-Not in the public interest – who are they to decide?
+- Nor should one forget the small matter of the DUP Ulster money that the Electoral Commission decided it was ‘not in the public interest‘ to investigate.
+Not in the public interest?
+Who are they to decide?
 Was this a political fix?

 - It’s also worth noting that for breaching electoral law, Vote Leave paid a £61,000 fine, and the UK Electoral Commission reported them to the police.

-- The Electoral Commission fined the founder of BeLeave £20,000.
+- On top of that, The Electoral Commission fined the founder of BeLeave £20,000.

-- The police submitted a file to the Crown Prosecution Service received a report from the police in October 2019 – I wonder what happened next – if you know, please share.
-All in all, what culpability taints Boris Johnson, Michael Gove and others?
+- The Crown Prosecution Service received a report from the police in October 2019.
+What happened next?
+All in all, what culpability taints Boris Johnson, Michael Gove and Cummings?

-It seems the Vote Leave team still operational?
+Is the Vote Leave team still operational?
 It seems yes is the answer and Johnson, Gove, Cummings, the Warner brothers and apparatchiks are the old team in a new setting.

 If the team goes on … (is this a coup by any other name)?

-- “Faculty”, an IT business supported the Vote Leave campaign.
+- “Faculty”, an IT business, supported the Vote Leave campaign.
 Its CEO is Marc Warner.
-Are you surprised Faculty gained around seven government contracts, worth approaching £1 M. Is more to come?
+Recently Faculty gained around seven government contracts, worth approaching £1 M. Is more to come?

-- Ben Warner (a data scientist) is the brother of Marc Warner.
+- Then there’s Ben Warner (a data scientist) and the brother of Marc Warner.
 They say Ben Warner works for Dominic Cummings as a Data Scientist and government adviser.
 Are you surprised he did data modelling for the Conservative party’s oven-ready general election campaign?
 Oven-ready means it’s all over bar the cooking.

 - Currently, Ben, Marc, and Dominic work or have contracts with the UK Government.
 How were the contracts awarded?
 Were they tendered formally?
 Were advisor roles advertised?
 Is it worth mentioning public interest as opposed to ideology?